Kaesual/common-games-collection/README.md

 - Build custom UI components for game and server management
 - Long term: Tournaments and mma-based Matchmaking

+## Vision

+I want to build a growing open source gaming community that is connected across projects.
+I intend to focus on browser gaming, and only on games that are licensed permissively and don't require any proprietary assets.
+Building and hosting should work simple and reliable across operating systems, and in a similar manner across projects so it's easy to get into other games.
+This ensures that the games are open for anyone to play and modify, and easy to discover and integrate.

+As a long term goal, if these efforts are successful, I can imagine to create a decentralized game studio that can start with porting more Open Source Games to the browser, and might even create own games that are fully open at a later point.

+I've been a gamer for more than 30 years, it was more fun in the early days to be honest.
+And early access titles that will never fix their bugs have become so common today that I think we really need a new model.
+I've learned that the most important task in doing something revolutionary is bringing together the right people first - so come join the collective!

 ## Get in touch

 The *Quest* of Common Games is to gather great Open Source games and make them available as browser versions.
 My goal is to bring together a community of players and developers, and bring "good old LAN party vibes" into the browser.
 Open Source game communities manage to unite people with different backgrounds and experiences, and are a place of collaboration and knowledge exchange.
 The goal of *browserifying* such games, *simplifying the tool chain* and *improving UI/UX* aims to make those games more accessible to a broader audience, and will make it easier to get involved.